u18world/website/README.md

-# u18election-web
+# u18-web
-The official website for the under 18 elections - created by unpaid labour
+The official website for the under 18 world - created by unpaid labour

 ## Getting Started